pro-long/visual-product-suggestion/README.md

 - **Considerations:**
   - Read performance would depend on Firestore index/query design.
   - Costs and access security would be managed by Firestore/Firebase settings.

-## Summary

-This project demonstrates visual similarity search using image auto-tagging and confidence matching, starting from a simple local JSON product DB, but is easily scalable to Firestore for production-scale catalogs.